Collection Development

 Our Values

-The following statements and policies have been adopted by the library and are used as guidelines for the development of the library collections.
+The following statements and policies have been adopted by the Library Board and are used as guidelines for the development of the library collection.
+The Board of Trustees of the Delafield Public Library affirms its support for the American Library Association’s Library Bill of Rights and The Freedom to Read Statement with regard to acquiring and managing the collection.

 Objectives

-The Delafield Public Library acquires and makes readily available materials which inform, educate, enrich and entertain.
+The Delafield Public Library acquires and makes readily available materials and information which inform, educate, entertain, and enrich persons as individuals and members of society.
 The library provides, within its financial limitations, a general collection of reliable materials embracing broad areas of knowledge.
+Included are works of enduring value as well as timely materials on current issues.

 Authority and Responsibility for Selection

 Responsibility for the selection of library materials rests ultimately with the Library Director, who operates within the framework of policies determined by the Library Board of Trustees.
-Staff members who are qualified by reason of education, training or experience share this responsibility and help oversee the selection process.
-Other staff members and the general public may suggest materials for consideration.
+Staff members who are qualified by reason of education, training, or experience share this responsibility and help oversee the selection process.
+No staff member shall be disciplined for selecting an item that meets the library’s criteria for selection which is later deemed to be unsuitable to the library’s collection.

 • Selection decisions are guided by the merits of the work, collection needs, and interests of a diverse community.